MAGBOY/legal/terms.md

 This is a living document.
 With your help, we want to make it the best in the industry.

-If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch!
-We're all ears!
-Email support@changelog.com and we'll chat.
+If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch.
+Email us at support@changelog.com.

-We don't amend this document for any particular customer, but if your changes apply to all of our customers, we'll be happy to update it for everyone.
+We don't amend this document for any particular subscriber, but if your changes apply to all of our subscriber, we'll be happy to update it for everyone.

 We will likely improve this document over time.
-By continuing to use the site, you will implicitely accept the changes we make.
+By continuing to use the site, you will implicitly accept the changes we make.

 Your access and use of The Changelog is always subject to the most current version of this document.